jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 Due to the goal of bringing this aircraft to market, real-world demands must be considered.
 A primary concern is the range of flight
 @butt2021development @Viswanathan2022, which necessitates storing as much hydrogen as possible within the tanks @Muthukumar2023.
 Given the focus on gaseous hydrogen @Manigandan2023 @Yusaf2024 @Meissner2023, two main options exist for increasing storage capacity: enlarging the tank dimensions or compressing the gas.
 However, increasing the dimensions presents significant challenges due to constraints from various disciplines.
 Larger tubes would add mass, a crucial factor in structural design.
 Moreover, any change in the shape or dimensions of the tubes would necessitate corresponding changes to the wing shape and dimensions, as they are structurally connected.
 The wing, being the primary generator of aerodynamic force, is highly sensitive to such changes.
-Any modification ofn the wing would directly impact the lift distribution
+Any modification of the wing would directly impact the lift distribution
 @McLean2014 @McBain2012 @Schuetz_2023 @Hucho2012 @Sigloch2022.
 While there are numerous additional reasons why altering the tube dimensions is problematic, these examples suffice to highlight the complexities involved in increasing storage capacity through dimensional changes.